utrecht

 Additional information

-The housing costs do not include a Utrecht Summer School sleeping bag.
-This is a separate product on the invoice.
-If you wish to bring your own bedding, please deselect or remove the sleeping bag from your order.
+The housing costs are without the Utrecht Summer School sleeping bag.
+This is a separate product on the receipt.
+If you want to bring your own bed linen, deselect/delete the sleeping bag from your order.

 Application

-In your short motivation letter you describe:
+In a short letter of motivation, you describe:

 • your name

-• your theme of research
+• your research topic

 For this course you are required to upload the following documents when applying: